CMDBob/HomeworldRemastered-AnimatedShader/README.md

 (The last number in the parameters is which type of animation it is, 0 for flipbook, 1 for scroll and rotate.)

-##Caveats
-There's only two major caveats with the shader; the main one is that you can't have both types of animation at the same time.

 #Thanks and Other Information

 Thanks go to Sastrei and BitVenom on the Gearbox forums for their help.